Key Lock Safes vs. Electronic Safes for Home Use: Which Is Better?

 Potential downsides for these home security safes include some regular maintenance and the lockdown feature that makes the safe inaccessible for a certain period after a number of incorrect attempts are made to enter the code.

 The higher cost of electronic safes may also be too much for some shoppers.
-Also, if you forget the code and don’t have an override key, you may end up spending a great deal of money for drilling and repairs.
+Also, if you forget the code and don’t have an override key, you may end up spending a great deal of money on drilling and repairs.

 The best safes for home use should fit the need and budget